 In case you want to filter on multiple applications:

-Change the criteria operator to ‘OR’
+Change the condition operator to ‘OR’

-Click ‘Add Criiteria’
+Click ‘Add Criteria’

 Create the criteria for your application (see step 6)